PointSCNet: Point Cloud Structure and Correlation Learning Based on Space Filling Curve-Guided Sampling

-The shape classification experiment was performed on the ModelNet40~\cite{wu20153d} dataset, which is the most commonly used dataset for training point cloud classification networks.
-The dataset has 9843 training data and 2468 test data, belonging to 40 different \mbox{shape classes. }
+The shape classification experiment is performed on the ModelNet40~\cite{wu20153d} dataset which is the most commonly used dataset for training point cloud classification networks.
+The dataset has 9,843 training data and 2,468 test data, belonging to 40 different shape classes.

-In the shape classification experiment, we randomly sampled 1024 point features as the input, and 64 regions were sampled based on the Z-order curve coding.
+In the shape classification experiment, we randomly sample 1024 point features as the input and 64 regions are sampled based on the Z-order curve coding.
 The PointSCNet is compared with some of the state-of-the-art methods.
-As shown in Table~\ref{com:Classfication table}, the overall classification accuracy of PointSCNet on ModelNet40 reaches 93.7\%, which outperforms or is on par with classical classification networks and recent state-of-the-art methods. \begin{specialtable}[H] \end{specialtable}
+As shown in Table~\ref{com:Classfication table}, the overall classification accuracy of PointSCNet on ModelNet40 reaches 93.7\%, which outperforms or is on par with classical classification networks and recent state-of-the-art methods.

 PointNet++~\cite{qi2017pointnet++} is the pioneer work of hierarchical point cloud feature extraction, which captures the multi-scale local structure with hierarchical layers.
 It aggregates local features through a simple maximum pooling operation without using their structural relationship.
-The DGCNN~\cite{phan2018dgcnn} and the SRN~\cite{duan2019structural} are both classical methods used to learn structural relation of point cloud.
-The DGCNN~\cite{phan2018dgcnn} simply concatenates the feature relationships of local sub-clouds in different dimensions, and the captured structural relationship features cannot fully represent the structure of the point cloud.The SRN~\cite{duan2019structural} adopts a regular FPS-based sampling and grouping method to obtain local point clouds and simply concatenates the points position and geometry feature to capture the structure relationship.
-The PointSCNet uses the space-filling curve to sample the points in the point cloud that can characterize the point cloud structure and, then, processes them through a specially designed feature fusion module to explore the correlations between local regions and the structure of the point cloud.
-The performance is significantly improved compared with these baseline methods.
+The DGCNN~\cite{phan2018dgcnn} and the SRN~\cite{duan2019structural} are both classical methods to learn structural relation of point cloud.
+The DGCNN~\cite{phan2018dgcnn} simply concatenates the feature relationships of local sub-clouds in different dimensions, and the captured structural relationship features cannot fully represent the structure of the point cloud.The SRN~\cite{duan2019structural} adopts regular FPS based sampling\&grouping method to obtain local point cloud and simply concatenates the points position and geometry feature to capture the structure relationship.
+The PointSCNet uses the space filling curve to sample the points in the point cloud that can characterize the point cloud structure, and then process them through a specially designed feature fusion module to explore the correlations between local regions and the structure of the point cloud.
+The performance is significantly improved compared to these baseline methods.